remnrem/luna-doc/docs/ref/pops.md

 _Wrapper around POPS for prediction_

-If using the standard [POPS](#pops-prediction) for prediction, it is necesary to perform a few steps to align signals with the channels that the `s2` model is expecting, to mirror what was done during
+If using the standard [POPS](#pops-prediction) for prediction, it is necessary to perform a few steps to align signals with the channels that the `s2` model is expecting, to mirror what was done during
 training: